AndreGiancarloLu/philippine-weather-analytics/README.md

-# sea-market-pipeline
+# philippine-weather-pipeline
-A data pipeline for analyzing stock market data from companies listed in Southeast Asian stock exchanges
+A data pipeline for analyzing weather trends and other meteorological metrics in various provinces in the Philippines.